-2019 NEWS: Torqeedo launched their new 1103, some might say in response to the Spirit, and it’s mechanically more similar to the Spirit (ie direct drive, no gearbox) than its Torqeedo 1003 predecessor…
+2019 NEWS: Torqeedo launched their new 1103, some might say in response to the Epropulsion Spirit, and the 1103 is more mechanically similar to the Spirit (ie direct drive, no gearbox) than its Torqeedo 1003 predecessor…

-2020 NEWS: Epropulsion announced the SPIRIT PLUS which looks identical to the now discointinued Spirit 1.0 but with 25% more battery capacity than the Spirit 1.0 (40% more than the Torqeedo 1103), and some other changes most people won’t notice… Spirit PLUS currently (15 Sep) in stock.
+2020 NEWS: Epropulsion announced the SPIRIT PLUS which looks identical to the now discontinued Spirit 1.0 but with 25% more battery capacity than the Spirit 1.0 (40% more than the Torqeedo 1103), and some other changes most people won’t notice… Spirit PLUS XS & S currently (January 2021) in stock.

 First the most important differences, good and bad, Epropulsion Spirit PLUS to Torqeedo 1103 (with occasional reference to old Tqdo 1003):

-– FLOATING BATTERY.
-The E-Propulsion battery is physically larger, partly because it houses a battery with 10% more capacity (1276Wh for the new Spirit Plus – vs 915Wh for highest capacity Torqeedo option), and partly because it encloses enough air for it to float if accidentally dropped.
+– BATTERY.
+The E-Propulsion battery is physically larger, partly because it houses a battery with 39% more capacity (1276Wh for the Spirit Plus vs 915Wh for Torqeedo 1103), and partly because it encloses enough air for it to float if accidentally dropped.
 We have tried it, and it does float.
-The Torqeedo batteries do not float, nor are they claimed to; we have not tried that ourselves but unfortunately (for them, and their wallets!) some of our customers have… it’s an expensive mistake to make!
+The Torqeedo 915Wh batteries do not float, nor are they claimed to; we have not tried that ourselves but unfortunately (for them, and their wallets!) some of our customers have… it’s an expensive mistake to make!

 – FASTER CHARGE TIME.
 From flat, with the mains chargers supplied: the Torqeedo 915Wh battery charges in about 10 hours; and the Epropulsion 1276Wh in about 7 hours.
 (NB that is total charge time, the Epropulsion charging rate is a lot faster as there’s more of it to charge.)
-There is also a Fast Charger option coming for the Epropulsion PLUS batteries, specification tbc.
-Both also have the option of using 12V DC chargers, with the Epropulsion roughly twice as quick as the Torqeedo.
+Both also have the option of using 12V DC chargers, with the Epropulsion again roughly twice as quick as the Torqeedo.

 The less significant differences:

-– The Eprop’s tiller is folding rather than removable, which also means there’s only one cable to connect/disconnect (compared with the Torqeedo’s two cables).
+– The Eprop Spirit PLUS tiller is folding rather than removable, which also means there’s only one cable to connect/disconnect (compared with the Torqeedo’s two cables).
 But it does mean the dismantled Torqeedos are slightly smaller to store.
 The new-for-2021 Spirit EVO has a removable tiller.

-– The Eprop does not have GPS, so it does not have a readout for speed and range (the Torqeedo does).
+– The Epropulsions do not have GPS, so no readout for speed and range (the Torqeedo does).
 However both motors do tell you how much battery is left, which seems to be the bit people find most useful on the Torqeedo LCD, and nowadays many people have navigation apps etc on their phones (which give much more information).

 – The “Remote” options.
 (May be significant if you want to use the motor on different boats.)
 The Torqeedo remote is wired, and interchangeable with the tiller.
 You buy the tiller version and then add the remote control if you want one.
-On the Epropulsion the tiller (hard-wired) and remote (wireless) are not interchangeable, you have to choose one or the other when you buy it (and you can’t later use a remote with a tiller model, nor vice versa).
-BUT the remote version of the Epropulsion is compatible with standard steering gear, and the Torqeedo isn’t.
+On the Epropulsion Spirit PLUS the folding tiller is hard-wired and not removable.
+On the new Spirit EVO you can choose removable tiller or remote (wireless or wired as you wish) and (if you buy both) the tiller and remote are interchangeable.
+Also the Epropulsion Spirit EVO is compatible with standard steering gear, and the Torqeedo isn’t.
 On both brands you can lock the steering and use the boat’s rudder, but if you want to steer the Torqeedo directly, other than by tiller, you have to invent something.

 We always get asked “how far will it go?”
 This is the proverbial piece of string question.
 It depends how fast you run it, how heavy the boat is, how much tide is running in which direction, the battery charge state, the temperature… and more factors still.
 So the following is indicative but in no way any kind of guarantee:

-– At half power you should get more like 10 nautical miles from either of the Torqeedos.
-Our testing has not been absolutely scientific, but we believe that the Eprop is slightly faster at half power than the Torqeedo (most likely propeller-related); this, combined with the larger battery capacity, would indicate a range of 11-12 nautical miles at half power for the Spirit 1.0, and 14 nautical miles from the new Spirit Plus.
+– At 500W (approx half power) you should get more like 10 nautical miles from the Torqeedo 1103C.
+Our testing has not been absolutely scientific, but we believe that the Eprop is slightly faster at half power than the Torqeedo (most likely propeller-related); this, combined with the larger battery capacity, would indicate a range of at least 14 nautical miles from the new Spirit Plus.

 – The range/run-time will increase further as you slow down more, but since 10 nautical miles is already far more than most people ever need from a small outboard motor we haven’t really bothered testing it.
 Torqeedo claim 35 miles at 2 knots (for their 915Wh battery); we don’t want to sit in a boat going at 2 knots for 17 hours to prove or disprove it!